-As a next step you can define a Destination Set as described in Destination Sets Section 7.3.2.1 subchapter.
+As additional step you can define a Destination Set as described in Destination Sets Section 7.3.4.1 subchapter.
 For our example, we have defined the following Destination Set:

-Figure 31: List of Call Forward Destination Sets
+Figure 33: List of Call Forward Destination Sets

-A final step of defining the call forward settings is selecting a Destination, a Time and a Source Set, as shown in the image below.
+A final step of defining the call forward settings is selecting a Destination, a Time Set, a Source Set and a B-Number Set, as shown in the image below.
 Please note that there is no specific Time Set selected in our example, that means the call forward rule is valid (as shown) <always>.

-Figure 32: Definition of a Call Forward with Source and Destination Sets
+Figure 34: Definition of a Call Forward with Source and Destination Sets

-Once all the settings have been defined and the changes are saved, you will see the call forward entry (in our example: Call Forward Unconditional), with the names of the selected Destination, Time and Source Sets provided, at Subscriber Preferences \rightarrow Call Forwards location on the web interface:
+Once all the settings have been defined and the changes are saved, you will see the call forward entry (in our example: Call Forward Unconditional), with the names of the selected Destination, Time Set, Source Sets and B-Number Set provided, at $SubscriberPreferences \rightarrow Call Forwards$ location on the web interface:

-Figure 33: List of Call Forward with Source and Destination Sets
+Figure 35: List of Call Forward with Source and Destination Sets